emitstop/ZedGrid/README.md

 1. Completely fluid column sizing.
 1. Column gutters can be either fluid or fixed widths.
 2. Gutters are handled with margins, allowing you to apply padding and border rules to your column containers.*
-2. The "column" class name is spelled out, rather than being abbreviated to something ambiguous.
 4. Supports every variation of X/X through numbers 1 - 12.

 ---